afifaniks/vis-jade/README.md

 # Vehicle Insurance System (VIS)
 VIS is an agent-based software system that demonstrates how modern frameworks like Spring Boot, React can be integrated with agent-based software engineering.
 To our knowledge, we are the first to try such approach and effectively develop a system where we can utilize the best of the both worlds.
+We adopt a multilayered architecture that separates the controllers, agents, and the services.

 ### System Requirements
 - JDK 11 +